Govindarasu receives ISU Award for Mid-Career Achievement in Research

 Vijay Vittal (PhD EE ’82), former distinguished professor of electrical engineering at ECpE, has been named the 2013 recipient of the IEEE Herman Halperin Electric Transmission and Distribution Award.
 Vittal’s work includes a number of projects in several areas, including online dynamic security assessment, the application of a new analytical methods to analyze power system stability, the application of robust control methods to design more effective controls, and more.

-Dalal awarded with IBM Faculty Award
+Dalal wins IBM Faculty Award

 Vikram Dalal’s solar cell research continues to turn heads.
 Dalal, Thomas M. Whitney Professor in Electrical and Computer Engineering, was awarded the 2012 IBM Faculty Award, his second in as many years.
 Much of the $38,000 award will go toward building a new deposition system for the solar research teams.
 Full Story